Last updated on December 12, 2019 at 22:46

 The left ventricle and the right ventricle may fail separately, but the failure of one ventricle usually leads to the failure of the other.
 More about this in later topics.

 The serum levels of brain natriuretic peptide (BNP, which is produced in the ventricles despite the name) correlates closely with the degree of heart failure.
+NT-proBNP is a precursor of BNP and a laboratory parameter which is used to measure the degree of heart failure in patients.

 - Decreased stimulation of baroreceptors -> sympathetic activity ↑ -> Heart rate ↑, contractility ↑